Trust Attorneys in Houston, TX

 What is a Trust?

 A trust is a fiduciary arrangement in which a third-party person, or trustee, holds assets on behalf of a beneficiary or beneficiaries.
-Trusts can be designed in a variety of ways and can detail how and when assets should pass to a loved one’s heirs in the event of either a serious medical injury or death.
+Trusts can be designed in various ways and can detail how and when assets should be passed to your loved ones in the event of a serious medical injury or death.

 Trust Options

-There are three types of trusts, and our trusts lawyers will uncover the best
+There are three types of trusts, and our trust lawyers will uncover the best option for you.

-- Revocable trust: Also known as a living trust, a revocable trust is used to prevent your estate or multiple properties from going through the probate process.
+- Revocable trust: Also known as a living trust, a revocable trust prevents your estate or multiple properties from going through the probate process.
 It can be changed at any time, and assets can be moved in and out.

 - Irrevocable trust: Assets in an irrevocable trust can’t be removed after they’re placed in the trust.
-As this type of trust is inflexible, it is typically used to protect the assets of an individual with a disability, to protect certain assets from being misused or wasted, or to lower certain tax liabilities.
+This type of trust is inflexible and is typically used to protect the assets of an individual with a disability, prevent certain assets from being misused or wasted, or lower certain tax liabilities.

 - Testamentary trust: A testamentary trust can be tied to a will, which will only go into effect after your death.
 This trust is perfect for assets to be passed to minor children.

-How Do a Will and Trust Work Together?
+How Does a Will and Trust Work Together?

-Estate planning is the overarching process of asset protection, including such things as your home and other properties, your investments, your business, and your personal belongings.
+Estate planning is the overarching process of asset protection, including your home and other properties, investments, business, and personal belongings.
 An estate plan considers both wills and trusts and how they can work together in your and your family’s favor.
+A will and a trust often work together to create a complete and effective estate plan, with each serving a distinct role.

 Essential Estate Planning Documents

-The five most essential components of an estate plan include:
+For most Texas families, the essential components of an estate plan include these estate planning documents:

 - Healthcare power of attorney (POA)